MCDReforged/MCDReforged.github.io/docs/plugin_dev/api.md

 def is_empty(self) -> bool
 ```

 Return a bool indicating if the `RTextList` is empty.
-In other words,
-has no child element
+In other words, has no child element

 ### RTextMCDRTranslation

 The translation text component used in MCDR

 When MCDR is running, it will use the
-[tr](classes/ServerInterface.md#tr) method in `ServerInterface` class
-as the translating method, and the language of MCDR as the fallback
+[tr](classes/ServerInterface.md#tr) method in `ServerInterface` class as the translating method, and the language of MCDR as the fallback translation language
-translation language

-#### RTextMCDRTranslation

 ``` python
 def __init__(self, translation_key: str, *args, **kwargs)
 ```

-Create a `RTextMCDRTranslation` component with necessary parameters for
+Create a `RTextMCDRTranslation` component with necessary parameters for translation
-translation

 #### language_context